Danny2389/Certificate_Generator/README.md

 A Certificate Generator built using React, TypeScript, Tailwind CSS, and React-PDF.
 It was created for fun and as a learning exercise.
 The application allows users to generate internship certificates easily.

-## 🚀 Live Preview

-You can view a live preview of the project [here](https://certificate-generator-live.netlify.app/).

 ## 💻 Tech Stack

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)